 Example forex hedge on EURUSD

 Having discussed the best currency pairs for hedging trades, it is important to consider what makes a good forex pair for hedging.
-Forex hedging is extremely profitable, if done correctly and on the right currency pairs!
+Forex hedging is extremely profitableOpens in a new tab.

 Hedging strategies are essential tools used by traders in order to reduce risk and increase their chances of making profits over time.